HitKeep vs Rybbit: Analytics Without ClickHouse

 Fast validation path: start in HitKeep Cloud, track one site, and compare aggregate reporting before changing your self-hosting stack.
 Operator path: use the self-hosted installation guide when the goal is one binary and one data directory.

-- a Rybbit alternative without ClickHouse, Docker Compose, or AGPL licensing concerns
+- a Rybbit alternative without ClickHouse or Docker Compose, with an MIT-licensed codebase

 - aggregate analytics for teams that do not need session replay, error tracking, or user journey playback